 Most recently Malone was a partner at national law firm Edwards Angell Palmer & Dodge LLP (formerly Palmer & Dodge LLP) since 1990.
 She joined the firm in 1985 and practiced in the areas of labor and employment law and litigation.
 She has extensive experience in counseling employers on issues ranging from organizational restructuring, individual employee relations, and compliance with state and federal statutory and regulatory schemes.
 Additionally, Malone has represented and counseled organizational clients in all aspects of litigation in state and federal courts and before administrative bodies, as well as representing clients in a variety of discrimination actions, including claims involving race, sex, national origin, disability, sexual harassment, and age discrimination.

 “We welcome Judy’s wealth of experience across many dimensions of the law.
 She is highly regarded as a leader in employment law and has successfully counseled many clients in higher education.
-We are fortunate to have her join our leadership team,” said Gloria Cordes Larson, JD, president of Bentley College.
+We are fortunate to have her join our leadership team,” said Gloria Cordes Larson, Esq., president of Bentley College.

 Malone was named the Leading Massachusetts Lawyer in Employment (2002-2007) by Massachusetts Lawyers Weekly and was chosen one of America’s Leading Business Lawyers by Chambers USA (2003-2008).
 She is a frequent conference speaker at programs such as the National Association of College and University Attorneys and the Stetson Law Conference and was admitted to the Bar in Massachusetts and the District of Columbia.
 She is also a member of the Massachusetts and American Bar Associations.